Supposeduck30/bitcoin-mining-algorithms/README.md

 3. Inside of the directory, open the file "simplified-crypto-mining-algorithm.py" or "realistic-crypto-mining-algorithm.py" (whichever one you want to run)

-4. Run it by inputting into command prompt/terminal "python "file name")
+4. Run it by inputting into command prompt/terminal "python file name"

 5. ALTERNATIVE - Paste the code into an online python compiler